Makktu/wheres-my-60/README.md

 Other things to add here include:

 -   Media query to show different display on Web – at the moment this is a mobile first app.
--   Zoom button to control map display.
-(Easy to do but takes time to test etc.)